dzinek/bitrise-step-android-detekt/README.md

 # Android Detekt

-This step runs detekt gradle task on your project.
+This step runs detekt gradle task on your project, using configuration from your Gradle files.

 ## How to use this Step